WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 That is how **personal justice becomes systemic justice**.

 **But how broken are the pathways today?**
+To answer the primary research question — what reforms could be introduced with the least resistance yet the greatest systemic impact — this section first examines the system’s current condition, asking: how broken are each of these pathways — the Obtaining Pathway and the Publication Pathway?

+Mapping how and where these pathways fail establishes the baseline from which low-friction, high-impact reforms can be designed.

-The following analysis examines this question through **three complementary evidence layers** — documentary rules, lived experiences, and professional commentary — to reveal precisely where the system fails and how least-resistance reforms can fix it.
+The following analysis therefore investigates this question through three complementary evidence layers — documentary rules, lived experiences, and professional commentary — to show how systemic breakdowns become visible across these layers and to identify where least-resistance reforms can most effectively be applied.

 ---

 ### 7.0 Analytical Design and Evidence Logic

-To answer this question, the chapter integrates **three complementary evidence layers** that together reveal the gap between the *designed* and *lived* operation of the transcript system.
+To answer this question "How broken the pathways are", the chapter integrates **three complementary evidence layers** aim to reveal the gaps between the *designed* and *lived* operation of the transcript system.
-This sequence follows a logic of **progressive triangulation** — moving from formal design, through practical experience, to external evaluation.
+This sequence follows a logic of **progressive triangulation** — moving from formal design (i.e. court's forms, procedures), through practical experience (court's system's users, mothes/fathers), to external evaluation (observesa and advocators of chance, transparecy projct???. - and the solicitors barister? where tothe fall????

 #### 1. Documentary and Procedural Review — *What the system says should happen*